 Cases of cholera have been reported in Kathmandu and seasonal outbreaks across the country are common during the Monsoon season (June to September).
 To minimise the risk of illness, tourists should eat in restaurants only (there is an abundance of them) rather than off the street.
 Avoid drinking unboiled tap water, ice, and raw or undercooked vegetables.

 Malaria remains relatively rare in the hills and mountains, including the Kathmandu Valley.
+Most trekkers do not take anti-malaria medicines.
+For specific information on malaria in Nepal please click here

 The World Health Organization advises short-term visitors to Nepal during the rainy season (June-September) and all long-term visitors to Nepal to obtain Japanese encephalitis vaccinations before travelling.